OUTSYSTEMS MASTER SUBSCRIPTION AGREEMENT

 9 - WARRANTIES

-10 - LIMITATION OF LIABILITY
+11 - LIMITATION OF LIABILITY

-11 - GENERAL PROVISIONS
+12 - GENERAL PROVISIONS

-“Confidential Information" refers to non-public information that either Party may obtain from the other or have access to by virtue of this Agreement, including, but not limited to, each Party’s data and each Party’s proprietary Software and computer operations, all code, inventions, algorithms, business concepts, workflow, marketing, financial, business and technical information, the terms and pricing under this Agreement, authentication credentials associated with the use of the Software and the Professional Services, Personal Data and all information either clearly identified as confidential or that is of a nature that a reasonable person would understand to be confidential.
+“Confidential Information" refers to non-public information that either Party may obtain from the other or have access to by virtue of this Agreement, including, but not limited to, each Party’s data and each Party’s proprietary software and computer operations, all code, inventions, algorithms, business concepts, workflow, marketing, financial, business and technical information, the terms and pricing under this Agreement, authentication credentials associated with the use of the Software and the Professional Services, Personal Data and all information either clearly identified as confidential or that is of a nature that a reasonable person would understand to be confidential.

-“Fees” means the amount to be paid for Subscription and/or the Professional Services as detailed in the applicable Order.
+“Fees” means the amount to be paid for the Subscription and/or the Professional Services as detailed in the applicable Order.